gokulkrishh/tensorflow-find-object/README.md

 ### Problems I faced

 * Got minification error in TensorJS from webpack uglify plugin.
-* In safari browser in iOS devices, media stream API wont work unless you add `facingMode = "environment";` in constraints object passed to `getUserMedia` API.
+* Safari browser in iOS device, the media stream API wont work unless you add `facingMode = "environment";` in constraints object passed to `getUserMedia` API + with [this hack].(https://github.com/webrtc/samples/issues/929#issuecomment-330816567).
-* In safari browser in iOS devices, media stream API is not working unless I use [this hack](https://github.com/webrtc/samples/issues/929#issuecomment-330816567).
-* After adding to homescreen, media stream API is not working safari browser in iOS devcies.
+* After adding to homescreen, media stream API is not working in safari browser in iOS devcie.

 ### MIT Licensed